BulletButcher88/bandmarket/README.md

-# Market Place Template
+# Market Place Template for IOS / Android

-## made w/ react native expo
+## made react native expo

-Shop for rare records and get notifications to your cart.
-IOS and android compatible.
+Shopping platform, with cart notifications, receipts and user create, edit and delete of their items in the store.

 <br>
 <h2>ADMIN VIEW</h2>